bruno-jose-araujo/MangoHud/README.md

 ### Environment Variables

-You can also customize the hud by using the `MANGOHUD_CONFIG` environment variable while separating different options with a comma.
+You can also customize the hud by using the `MinigoHUD_CONFIG` environment variable while separating different options with a comma.
 This takes priority over any config file.

-You can also specify configuration file with `MANGOHUD_CONFIGFILE=/path/to/config` for applications whose names are hard to guess (java, python etc).
+You can also specify configuration file with `MinigoHUD_CONFIGFILE=/path/to/config` for applications whose names are hard to guess (java, python etc).

-You can also specify presets file with `MANGOHUD_PRESETSFILE=/path/to/config`.
-This is especially useful when running mangohud in a sandbox such as flatpak.
+You can also specify presets file with `MinigoHUD_PRESETSFILE=/path/to/config`.
+This is especially useful when running MinigoHUD in a sandbox such as flatpak.

-You can also specify custom hud libraries for OpenGL using `MANGOHUD_OPENGL_LIBS=/path/to/libMangoHud_opengl.so`.
-This is useful for testing MangoHud without modifying the installation on your system.
+You can also specify custom hud libraries for OpenGL using `MinigoHUD_OPENGL_LIBS=/path/to/libMinigoHUD_opengl.so`.
+This is useful for testing MinigoHUD without modifying the installation on your system.

 A partial list of parameters are below.
 See the config file for a complete list.
 Parameters that are enabled by default have to be explicitly disabled.
 These (currently) are `fps`, `frame_timing`, `cpu_stats` (cpu load), `gpu_stats` (gpu load), and each can be disabled by setting the corresponding variable to 0 (e.g., fps=0).